skijit/notes/video/touch-designer/norway-wkshp.md

     - Takes a ramp TOP as input, as well as a movie.
     - The ramp should be black/white gradient
     - In the ramp regions where it is black, you set a blur value for 1 and in the ramp regions where it is white, you set another blur value
-- For situations where the middle mouse button is not working, you can get the operator diagnostic info by clicking on the 'i' button in the parameter window, in the upper left
 - `Switch` TOP
     - Takes any number of inputs
     - Index parameter lets you switch between those inputs